EVAtiter/EVA-Clock-Rebirth/README.md

 nixie tube clock itself — I have decided to put this one back where it came from: my own memories.

-Copies already downloaded will continue to work.
 Thank you for the long ride.

 ---